pwdel/userlevelmodelsflask/README.md

 > presents a system of representing the primitive constructs of the relational database directly without opinion, the ORM presents a high level and abstracted pattern of usage, which itself is an example of applied usage of the Expression Language.

 * [SQL Statements and Expressions](https://docs.sqlalchemy.org/en/13/core/expression_api.html)
+* Dynamically creating pages on routes.
+So for example, once we are in the sponsor dashboard, rather than calling it, /sponsordashboard we call it /sponsor/dashboard.
+Going further, once we create new items, such as document1, we have that hosted at /sponsor/documents/document1, for example, with some kind of dynamic naming system such as /sponsor/documents/<doc1>.
+However if the optimal system would be using a static page with a loader, do that instead.

 ## References